egrommet/Computational-Journalism-Publishers-Workbench/RoadMap.md

 1. Django and Rails will be options in some future release.
 I'm holding off until the course materials for [For Journalism](http://kck.st/10XiAfn) start to take shape.
 The plan is that those courses will run "out of the box" on the workbench.
 Meanwhile, please join me in backing For Journalism.
 1. I'm planning to add [Beancounter](http://search.cpan.org/~edd/beancounter_0.8.10/) as a PostgreSQL test case.
 I'm hoping to get this into 2.6.0.
 1. The Perl modules / local::lib infrastructure will be back as an option.
 Again, I'm not sure which release this will be in.
+1. openSUSE 12.3 is scheduled for release on March 13, 2013.
+I've tested a few things on it and I believe it will support everything in the workbench.
+In addition, it gives me another option for the CompJounoStick project.
+So I am probably going to resurrect the openSUSE scripts once the release happens.

 ### Release 2.4.0
 1. Redis 2.6 will be in the next release for sure.
 It almost made it into 2.4.0, but I wanted to start a weekly release schedule on Mondays and it wasn't quite ready.